 Orient your group to local history with a visit to the Ulysses S. Grant State Historic Site.
 The famed Civil War general lived and eventually retired here before and after his presidency, and a docent can offer a thorough tour of this Italianate-style manor that retains its 1865 furnishings.
 Next, register for a tour and tasting at Blaum Bros.
 Distilling Co.
-Established by brothers Mike and Matt in 2014, the business allows groups to learn about the distilling process, walk through the barrel aging room and sample small-batch whiskey, bourbon and rye.
+Established by two brothers in 2014, the business allows groups to learn about the distilling process, walk through the barrel aging room, and sample small-batch whiskey, bourbon and rye.

-Conclude your day with dinner at Fried Green Tomatoes, an acclaimed restaurant on Main Street that features prime-cut steaks, fresh seafood and a Wine Spectator award-winning beverage list.
+Conclude your day with dinner at Fried Green Tomatoes, an acclaimed restaurant on Main Street that features prime-cut steaks, fresh seafood and a Wine Spectator award-winning wine list.

 Spend your afternoon discovering the importance of the Mississippi River to Illinois History.
 Register for a tour of the Rock Island Arsenal, a 946-acre island that includes the Rock Island Arsenal Museum (which houses weapons used in the Battle of Little Bighorn), the Colonel Davenport House and the Mississippi River Visitor Center.
 Here you can see Lock and Dam No. 15, an engineering marvel and the largest roller dam in the world.
 A tour guide can explain how enormous metal cylinders and hydraulic technology allows recreational and commercial vessels to pass through the facility’s locks.